Intermittent fasting (IF) is a popular diet trend among health and fitness enthusiasts, which involves not eating during planned intervals.

 In addition, the data collection methods relied heavily on participants’ self-reporting, which can lead to potential errors.
 And while the sample was diverse, there is still the potential for selection bias based on the methods used.

-Participants also could interpret the survey questions differently, increasing the risk of response bias.
+Participants could also interpret the survey questions differently, increasing the risk of response bias.
 Finally, the questions may not have captured all eating disorder cognition and behaviours.

 Engaging safely in intermittent fasting